hurricanemark/es6-node-express-template/README.md

 3. Converting the top level code to use ES6 imports
 ====================================================
-Converting the generated code to ES6 is a little bit tedious, so I’ll just post the code here and feel free to copy and paste it.
+Converting the generated code to ES6 is a little bit tedious, so Iï¿½ll just post the code here and feel free to copy and paste it.

 Code for bin/www.js: